 2.01 "Complainant" means the person or persons making allegations of research misconduct.
 The Complainant is responsible for making allegations in good faith, maintaining confidentiality, and cooperating with the inquiry and investigation.

-2.02 “Deciding Official (DO)” means the institutional official who makes final determinations on allegations of research misconduct and any institutional administrative actions.
-The Provost and Senior Vice President of the University will normally act as the DO or may appoint a DO.
+2.02 “Deciding Official (DO)” means the institutional official who makes final determinations on allegations of research misconduct and makes recommendations of appropriate institutional administrative actions to the Provost and Senior Vice President.
+The Vice President for Research (VPR) of the University will act as the DO.
 This person will not be the same individual as the Research Integrity Officer and should have no direct prior involvement in the institution’s inquiry, investigation, or allegation assessment.
 A DO’s appointment of an individual to assess allegations of research misconduct, or to serve on an inquiry or investigation committee, is not considered to be direct prior involvement.

 2.03 “Fabrication” means making up data or results and recording or reporting them.